Existence of superconducting solutions for a reduced Ginzburg-Landau model in the presence of strong electric currents: Introduction

-In the above system of equations, $u$ is the order parameter with $|u|$ representing the number density of superconducting electrons.
-Materials for which $|u| = 1$ are said to be purely superconducting while those for which $u = 0$ are said to be in the normal state.
-We denote the magnetic vector potential by $A$---so that the magnetic field is given by $h=\nabla\times A$---and by $\phi$ the electric scalar potential.
+In the above system of equations, $u$ is the order parameter with $|u|^2$ representing the number density of superconducting electrons.
+When $|u| = 1$, a material is said to be purely superconducting while it is in the normal state when $u = 0$.
+We denote the magnetic vector potential by $A$---so that the magnetic field is given by $h=\curl A=\partial_1A_2-\partial_2A_1$---and by $\phi$ the electric scalar potential.
 The constants $\kappa$ and $\sigma$ are the Ginzburg-Landau parameter and normal conductivity, of the superconducting material, respectively, and the quantity $-\sigma(A_t+\nabla\phi)$ is the normal current.
-All lengths in \eqref{eq:138} have been scaled with respect to the coherence length $\xi$ that characterizes spatial variations in $u$.
-The domain $\Omega\subset\R^2$ is smooth and the function $J:\partial\Omega\to\R$ represents the normal current entering the sample and hence must satisfy $\int_{\partial\Omega}J=0.$ .
+All lengths in \eqref{eq:1} have been scaled with respect to the coherence length $\xi$ that characterizes spatial variations in $u$.
+The domain $\Omega\subset\R^2$ is assumed to be smooth (at least $C^{3,\alpha}$ for some $\alpha>0$), the outward unit normal vector to $\partial\Omega$ is denoted by ${\bf n}$, and the function $J:\partial\Omega\to\R$ represents the normal current entering the sample.
+Here the boundary current must satisfy $\int_{\partial\Omega}J=0$.
 Note, that it is possible to prescribe the electric potential on $\partial\Omega$ instead of the current.